 - The concrete cures within a couple of days or weeks.

 Factors That Impact Footing Construction

-For more information about concrete footings or how you can protect your foundation, get in touch with Groundworks.
-We can arrange a free foundation repair inspection and quote and recommend the best fixes for your foundation.
+For more information about concrete footings or how you can protect your foundation, contact Groundworks today to book a free inspection and estimate for the best fixes for your foundation.

 The three most common types of foundations found across the country are basement, crawl space, and slab.
 While each one is constructed a bit differently, they all have a concrete footing to help give them a solid base.
 Even a crawl space, which typically has a dirt floor, is constructed by first pouring a footing and then adding foundation walls on top of it.
 There are other ways of constructing homes, however, including pier and beam foundations that are common in Texas.
 These foundations are similar to crawl spaces but are not enclosed.